Delayed retirement (1 and 5 years)

 After working alongside dedicated and caring colleagues for many years, you may feel mixed emotions about retirement.
 Although the idea of spending more time doing the things you enjoy is appealing, you might feel like you’re not ready to stop working yet – you may feel like you have more to give.

-To give colleagues an idea of how delaying retirement affects pension benefits, we have set out an illustration below which shows how benefits may change over time.
-Broadly, for most people, the longer you stay, the more benefits you’ll be able to build up.
+To give colleagues an idea of how staying in work for longer without drawing your benefits affects pensions, we have set out an illustration below which shows how benefits change over time.
+The longer you stay, the more benefits you can build up.
 Details of the contributions that members have to pay to be part of the NHS Pension Scheme are available on the NHS Business Services Authority website.

-For our illustration, we’ve used an example of an “Officer” member of the NHS Pension Scheme who was age 55 on 1 April 2022 (and so has both 1995 section and 2015 scheme benefits).
+For our illustration, we’ve used an example of an “officer” member of the NHS Pension Scheme who was age 55 on 1 April 2023 (and so has both 1995 Section and 2015 Scheme benefits).
 They are currently at Band 7 (5+ years’ experience) on the Agenda for Change pay scale (but the illustrations would be similar for those not covered by Agenda for Change, too).

 The example below compares retiring at age 55, with staying on until 56 or 60.